German submarine U-625: Seventh patrol

 The U-boat returned to the Kara Sea to lay more mines, sailing from Hammerfest on 7 August, and returning to Narvik on the 20th.
 At 18:07 on 25 August the 572 tons Soviet Navy salvage vessel ASO-1 Shkval, struck two mines laid by U-625 in the Yugorsky Strait and sank immediately.
 Only five of her crew of 52 survived.

 Eight and ninth patrols

-Her next patrol from Trondheim, and lasting from 4 to 8 November, was uneventful.
+Her next patrol from Trondheim and lasting from 4 to 8 November, was uneventful.
 U-625 departed Trondheim again on 15 November 1943 and headed out into the northern Atlantic, south of Greenland.
 Having no success, she finally set a course for Brest, France.
-At 21:38 on 2 January 1944, in the Bay of Biscay, the U-boat was attacked by a Leigh light equipped British Liberator bomber from No. 224 Squadron RAF.
-U-625 opened fire with her AA guns and scored a hit, wounding the aircraft's radio operator.
+At 21:38 on 2 January 1944, in the Bay of Biscay, the U-boat was attacked by a Leigh light equipped British B-24 Liberator bomber from No. 224 Squadron RAF.
+U-625 opened fire with her AA guns and scored a hit, wounding the B-24 radio operator.
 The U-boat then began to crash-dive.
 The commander Kapitänleutnant Hans Benker cancelled the order so that he and a crewman could recover the Naxos wire, but the boat continued to dive and Benker and the crewman were killed.
 The U-boat arrived at Brest on 6 January.